PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### Wrapper selectors

-If there are multiple HTML elements in the wrapper snippet, it’s impossible to automatically decide where to insert the content.
+If there are multiple HTML elements in the wrapper snippet, it is impossible to automatically decide where to insert the content.
-However, if there’s only one element, then asking the user to specify where to insert is redundant and annoying.
+However, if there is only one element, then asking the user to specify where to insert is redundant and annoying.
 Soupault solves it with a `wrapper_selector` parameter.

 If your wrapper snippet has only one element, like `<div class="main-wrapper">`, then you can safely omit the `wrapper_selector` option.

 Soupault will check the element count in the wrapper snippet.
-Iff it has exactly one element, then it just inserts the content into it.
+If it has exactly one element, then it just inserts the content into it.
 If not, it checks whether a `wrapper_selector` is specified.

-If you don’t specify it, you will get an error like this:
+If you do not specify it, you will get an error like this:

 ```
 [ERROR] Could not process page site/reference-manual.md: the wrapper has more then one child element but the wrapper selector is not specified